 9. Achiness and Fever Are Not Cold or Flu Symptoms

-If a fever or achiness makes you want to hide under the covers, that’s the best thing to do.
+If fever or achiness makes you want to hide under the covers, that’s the best thing to do.
 Aches and fever aren’t actually caused by cold or flu viruses, but by inflammatory chemicals released by our immune system, indicating it’s fighting the virus—a good thing, under the circumstances.

-Don’t take an aspirin to suppress the bug-fighting process.
+Don’t take aspirin to suppress the bug-fighting process.
 Rather, take natural remedies that enhance your ability to beat the virus, and get some rest.
 “If you don’t rest when you need to,” warns Warner, “it’ll take longer to recover.”

 10. Viruses Aren’t the Only Culprits

 Colds and flu are viral infections, but once they strike, a bacterial infection—a “secondary” infection in medical terms—can also develop.
 A wet cough or yellowish-greenish nasal discharge may be symptoms.
 Because natural remedies enhance our immune system’s ability to knock out all types of pathogens, they can work on both, and herbs that contain berberine, such as Oregon grape, yellow root, and barberry are especially good at knocking out bacteria.